lucmerceron/Petal-Technical-Test/README.md

 $ npm run test    Launch the tests using jest in watch mode
 $ npm run lint    Launch eslint on the /src folder
 ```

+## Information

+This application is more like a Hackathon than a well thought application as the test duration was limited to 2 hours.
+Therefore there are no tests, no css and separation of concerns could have been done better.